-Class assignments from Lesson 2 through Lesson 12 are by group.
-Depending on class size, we will divide the class into 11 teams of 3-4 students.
-Each week we will assign two teams to make oral presentations in response to specific separate assignments and also assign a counterpart team to comment on each presentation.
-Comment teams should give constructive feedback on their assigned presentation assessing in particular the presentation team's presentation on the assigned topic and / or question, their use of evidence, critical thinking, and degree of persuasiveness.
+Class assignments from Lessons 2 through 13 are by group.
+Depending on class size, we will divide the class into 12 teams of 3 students.
+Each week we will assign two teams to make oral presentations in response to specific assigned questions and also assign a counterpart team to comment on each presentation.
+Comment teams should give constructive feedback on their assigned presentation, assessing in particular the presentation team's use of evidence, critical thinking, and degree of persuasiveness.
 Comment teams may also comment, as they deem needed, on issues and / or suggestions for improvement of the presentation group's textual and graphic narrative - language, images, and organization - as well as oral delivery.
-Presentation teams should submit their draft presentation two full days prior to class so that comment teams have adequate time to prepare their comments, including possibly their own independent reading and thinking about the assignment.
-Comment teams should conclude their comments by posing 2-3 discussion questions related to the assigned topic and presentation team.
+Presentation teams should submit their draft presentation two full days prior to class - i.e. on Tuesday 12:00nn - so that comment teams have adequate time to prepare their comments, including possibly their own independent reading and thinking about the assignment.
+Comment teams should conclude their comments by posing 2-3 discussion questions related to the assigned topic and presentation for general class discussion and response from the Presentation team.

-Since we have 11 weeks after the Introduction, every team should give 2 presentations and 2 comments this term and every student should present and discuss or participate in at least one group presentation and one group discussion during the term.
+Since we have 12 weeks after the Introduction, every team should give 2 presentations and 2 comments this term and every student should present and discuss or participate in at least one group presentation and one group comment/discussion during the term.